unijs/unijs/docs/ServerAPI.md

 # Server API
 > The lowercase `unijs` always means this: <br> `var unijs = require('unijs')`

 UniJS provides a function called `unijs.Server()`.
-This returns always the same object.
+This returns always the same Server object.
-- **Why is this a function and not just an object?** <br>Because UniJS needs to know weather it is running/rendering in NodeJS or in the browser.
+- **Why is this a function and not just an object?** <br>Because UniJS needs to know wether it is running/rendering in NodeJS or in the browser.

 ## Server Object
 The mentioned object has the following props: